top of page

 Riding in pairs

-When in groups we ride ‘2-up,’ with two lines of people side by side, roughly two feet apart.
+In club groups, we ride ‘2-up,’ with two lines of people side by side, roughly two feet apart.
 On wider roads this formation makes the group compact and easier for cars to overtake.
-A group should be no bigger than 12 riders overall.
-6-8 is ideal.
+A group should be no bigger than 12 riders overall but we think 6-8 is an ideal size.

 If there is only one rider in front of you, one of your pair should move forward to fill the gap, and so on through the bunch.
 Your pair should be close to the pair in front: 1-3 feet is ideal on a flat or gently inclined road.
-Avoid leaving big gaps between your pair and the one in front, as it it wastes energy, road space and makes the group look less predictable to other road users.
-Leave more space if you are less confident or you think you may need to brake soon.
+Avoid leaving big gaps between your pair and the one in front, to save energy, and road space.
+Leave more space if you are less confident or you think you may need to brake.

 When going downhill at speed leave a lot more space to brake and manoeuvre, tens of feet.